The Wallace J. Hagedorn Scholarship in Photography

 4x5 Photo Fest

 A free one-day photography festival in San Antonio, Texas, 4x5 Photo Fest offers talks and workshops with top photographers and editorial and commercial art directors from across the nation.
-Consists of a full day of inspiring photography keynotes & workshops.
+Consists of a full day of inspiring photography keynote presentations and workshops.

 Northern Short Course